-- a) EIM Entities Sector: This sector includes every EIM Entity (as defined in the ISO Tariff) and any entity that has executed an EIM Implementation Agreement to become an EIM Entity. - b) Participating Transmission Owners Sector: This sector includes every Participating Transmission Owner (as defined in the ISO Tariff). - c) Pending New EIM Participants Sector: This sector includes any balancing authority that has entered into a formal public process to consider joining EIM and any publicly-owned utility, other load-serving entity, or supplier of generation within such a balancing authority that may participate in EIM if the balancing authority becomes an EIM Entity. - d) Publicly-Owned Utilities Sector: This sector includes every publicly-owned utility that is located within the balancing authority of the ISO, within the balancing authority of an EIM Entity, or within the balancing authority of an entity that has executed an EIM Implementation Agreement to become an EIM Entity.
+a) EIM Entities Sector: This sector includes every EIM Entity (as defined in the ISO Tariff) and any entity that has executed an EIM Implementation

+- Agreement to become an EIM Entity or any balancing authority that has entered into a formal public process to consider joining the EIM. - b) Participating Transmission Owners Sector: This sector includes every Participating Transmission Owner (as defined in the ISO Tariff). - c) Publicly-Owned Utilities Sector: This sector includes every publicly-owned utility that is located within the balancing authority of the ISO, an EIM Entity, or an entity that has executed an EIM Implementation Agreement to become an EIM Entity or a balancing authority that has entered into a formal public process to consider joining the EIM.
 A publicly-owned utility is any utility that is excluded from certain provisions of the Federal Power Act by virtue of Section 201(f) of the Act.
 By way of illustration, this includes, without limitation, municipally owned utilities, power cooperatives, and federal power marketing agencies.
-A publicly-owned utility that also falls within the EIM Entity sector, the Participating Transmission Owner sector, or the Pending New EIM Participants sector shall instead participate in that sector. - e) Suppliers and Marketers of Generation and Energy Service Providers Sector: This sector includes every entity that is party to a Scheduling Coordinator Agreement or a Participating Generator Agreement (as defined in the ISO tariff) with the ISO, provided that it does not qualify for the EIM Entities sector, the Participating Transmission Owners sector, the Publicly-Owned Utilities sector, or the Pending New EIM Participants sector.
-If the entity qualifies for one of those four sectors, then it shall instead participate in that sector. - f) Public Interest or Consumer Advocate Sector: This sector includes all public interest or consumer advocate groups that are actively involved in energy issues within the balancing authority of the ISO, an EIM Entity, an entity that has executed an EIM Implementation Agreement to become an EIM Entity, or a balancing authority that falls within the Pending New EIM Participants sector.
+A publicly-owned utility that also falls within either the EIM Entity sector or the Participating Transmission Owner sector shall instead participate in that sector. - d) Suppliers and Marketers of Generation and Energy Service Providers Sector: This sector includes every entity that is party to a Scheduling Coordinator Agreement or a Participating Generator Agreement (as defined in the ISO tariff) with the ISO, provided that it does not qualify for the EIM Entities sector, the Participating Transmission Owners sector, or the Publicly-Owned Utilities sector.
+If the entity qualifies for one of those three sectors, then it shall instead participate in that sector. - e) Public Interest or Consumer Advocate Sector: This sector includes all public interest or consumer advocate groups that are actively involved in energy issues with the balancing authority of the ISO, an EIM Entity, or an entity that has executed an EIM Implementation Agreement to become an EIM Entity or a balancing authority that has entered into a formal public process to consider joining the EIM.